Donkey: Nomenclature

 From the 18th century, donkey gradually replaced ass and jenny replaced she-ass, which is now considered archaic.
-The change may have come about through a tendency to avoid pejorative terms in speech and may be comparable to the substitution in North American English of rooster for cock, or that of rabbit for coney, which was formerly homophonic with cunny (a variation of the word cunt).
+The change may have come about through a tendency to avoid pejorative terms in speech and may be comparable to the substitution in North American English of rooster for cock.
 By the end of the 17th century, changes in pronunciation of both ass and arse had caused them to become homophones in some varieties of English.
 Other words used for the ass in English from this time include cuddy in Scotland, neddy in southwestern England and dicky in southeastern England; moke is documented in the 19th century and may be of Welsh or Romani origin.

 Burro is a word for donkey in both Spanish and Portuguese.
 In the United States, it is commonly applied to the feral donkeys that live west of the Rocky Mountains; it may also refer to any small donkey.